CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.4 General IoT device.md

 IoT devices MUST meet a minimum of security criteria so that they can be used in institutions.
 The devices MUST have update features and the manufacturer MUST offer an update process.
 The devices MUST allow authentication.
 There must NOT be hard-coded access data in the device.

 #### SYS.4.4.A2 authentication
 To use an IoT device in an institution, an authentication MUST be activated.
 If passwords are used for this, secure passwords MUST be used.
 There should be a password policy for this.
 These passwords MUST be complex enough to be kept secret and changed regularly.
 Preset passwords MUST be changed.
-In addition, the use of alternative authentication mechanisms, such as.
+In addition, the use of alternative authentication mechanisms, such.
 B. Certificate-based authentication.

 #### SYS.4.4.A3 Regular update